-TODAY Parents talked to healthcare professionals to understand exactly what morning sickness is all about, and how to cope with it.
+TODAY Parents talked to healthcare professionals to understand exactly what morning sickness is all about, when morning sickness starts, morning sickness remedies, and how to cope with it.

 What is morning sickness?